Mortgage Calculator Australia

 How Mortgage Repayments Are Calculated

-Australian home loans typically use the principal and interest (P&I) amortisation formula to calculate monthly repayments.
-The formula ensures each payment covers the interest charged for that month plus a portion of the loan principal, so the loan is fully repaid by the end of the term.
+Australian home loans typically use the principal and interest (P&I) amortisation formula to calculate repayments.
+The formula ensures each payment covers the interest charged for that period plus a portion of the loan principal, so the loan is fully repaid by the end of the term.

 P&I Monthly Repayment Formula